EI-CoreBioinformatics/mikado/README.md

 	* PyYaml, to use YAML configuration files.

 The following packages are recommended for additional functionalities but not necessary:
-	* Numpy and SciPy: optionally used by the gff_stats utility
+	* Numpy: optionally used by the gff_stats utility
 	* psycopg2 and mysqlclient (v. >= 1.3.6), for using PosGreSQL or MySQL databases instead of default SQLite
-	* H5Py and PyTable, for using HDF5 files instead of SQLite files as databases.

 It has been tested on UNIX systems, using Python 3.4.3.
-A version of Python higher or equivalent is needed, as the program makes use of new language functionalities such as the asyncio module.
+The package has been written for Python3 and there are no plans to backport it to Python2 at the moment.
 Beware that Cygwin at the time of this writing does not provide a version of Python3 more recent than 3.2.3, and it is therefore unsuitable for using Mikado.